This chapter covers topics related to managing and maintaining operational InterSystems IRIS mirrors.

 Below the mirror member status list on backup and async members, the rate at which journal data has arrived from the primary since the last time the Mirror Monitor was refreshed is displayed under Incoming Journal Transfer Rate for This Member.

 When the Mirror Monitor page is first loaded, this area displays the text --- (will be displayed on refresh).
-When the page is next refreshed, the information displayed depends on whether the incoming journal data is compressed (see Journal Data Compression), as follows:
+When the page is next refreshed, the information displayed depends on whether the incoming journal data is compressed (see Mirror Traffic Compression), as follows:

 If the journal data is not compressed, the incoming journal data rate is provided in kilobytes (KB) per second, for example: